Soontosh/WixFraudTracker/ReadMe.md

-# Wix Store Fraud Detector AI Camp
+# Wix Store Fraud Detector

-This **updated** project aims to detect fraudulent activity taking place in the AI Camp Wix Store.
+This **updated** project aims to detect fraudulent activity taking place in the Wix Store.
 This was made over the course of 1 week by Santosh after a hard pivot from the original project.

 ## Quickstart